efrederickson/XFuscator/README.txt

 TODO:
 - Add ROBLOX features to make the game crash if the script was stolen
 - Tamper detection (SHA256 hash?)
-- extract global variables and replace with a CONSTANT_POOL index
+- extract global variables and replace with a CONSTANT_POOL index (no, because this would cause issues when one changed)

-NOTE: Files become much larger.
-A 1KB file can easily go to 5-15 KB.
-XFuscator (about 10 KB) becomes 500-700 KB.
+- encode (binary, hex)

 Compare to:
 Capprime Lua Obfuscator (http://www.capprime.com/CapprimeLuaObfuscator/CapprimeLuaObfuscator.aspx)